 - The bust is also the same width as the shoulders but appears more emphasized due to the narrowness of the waist.

-The first thing to do is to sketch a basic stick person or wireframe figure, as explained in How to draw the female body for absolute beginners. using the information above.
+The first thing to do is to sketch a basic stick person or wireframe figure using the information above.
+You can learn how to do this by visiting How to draw the female body for absolute beginners.

-This will allow me to accurately judge my lines and ensure that both my hip and shoulder dimensions are almost symmetrical when I start to draw the basic outline of my hourglass figure, as shown in the example.
+Using a stick person will help to accurately judge lines and ensure that both the hip and shoulder dimensions are almost symmetrical when starting to draw the basic outline of the hourglass figure.
+As shown in the example.

-To draw my basic outline I will start by drawing a basic oval shape for the head, then I will add the neck, curving my line down, as shown, to form the sides of the neck and continuing it out to the point marked for the shoulders and on slightly to form the very top of the arm where it joins the shoulder.
-You will notice that the shoulders are positioned at approximately 1⁄3rd of the way down in the 2 heads section.
+To draw the basic outline, start by drawing a basic oval shape for the head.
+Next, add the neck.
+To do this curve a line down, as shown, to form the sides of the neck.
+Next, continue the line out to the point marked for the shoulders and then on slightly to form the very top of the arm where it joins the shoulder.
+The shoulders are at approximately 1⁄3rd of the way down in the 2 heads section.

-Once I have done this on both sides of my figure I am ready to continue with the rest of the body.
+With that done on both sides, you are now ready to continue with the rest of the body.

-You will now be able to see your hourglass figure taking shape so the next step is to continue the line from the waist back out to the points marked for the outer lines at the hips, again within the 4 heads section as shown, and again using both the lines marked A and B as the widest point for the hips.
+Next, continue the line from the waist back out to the points marked for the outer lines at the hips.
+This again is within the 4 heads section as shown, and again uses both the lines marked A and B as the widest point for the hips.

-To form the inside of the legs you will need to start at the crotch area which is located on the centre line at the point just below the top of the 5 heads section as shown.
+To form the inside of the legs, start at the crotch area which is located on the centre line at the point just below the top of the 5 heads section as shown.

-Curve your line in toward the knee to form the top of the leg, then, from the knee, curve it out slightly and down toward the foot at the 8 heads mark to form the ankle.
+Curve the line in toward the knee to form the top of the leg.
+From the knee, curve the line out slightly and down toward the foot at the 8 heads mark to form the ankle.

-Now that you have your basic hourglass figure outline you are ready to add some features to start bringing her to life.
-If you are drawing Manga characters then you can also use the example above to set out your Manga characters body proportions.
+With your hourglass figure outline complete you are ready to add some features to start bringing her to life.
+If you are drawing Manga characters then you can also use the example above to set out your body proportions.